sbacky/ProcessEngagementLetters.com/README.md

 This project is a direct successor to my previous engagemnt letter project found here: https://github.com/sbacky/Proc-Engagement-Letters/tree/main.

 Previously, to process Engagement Letters, the user had to run the script on the command line using Powershell.
-Now, the user can run the FLask Application, open up a web browser (preferably Chrome or Edge)
+Now, the user can run the FLask Application, open up a web browser (preferably Chrome or Edge), and go to localhost:5000/ to begin processing engagement letters.

 Create a .env file and set the SECRET_KEY.
 Use the .env.sample file for an example.